morganmayday/tayen-core/magic/intuition-spells.md

--- Ear to the Ground
+__Augury (Ear to the Ground)__
-- Maybe some sort of city sense/"talk to vermin and get the scoop", at higher tiers fully just connecting to the dream of the area and asking it shit
-- Divination also works
+1 minute, self, instant, N/A, 6 spin

+I: You may ask the Spinner one of the following questions.

+tbd

 -- Read Someone
 - Find weaknesses in opponents, especially in social settings.
 Single target, instead of Evade's more general dodge